jmcob/cvhtml/README.md

 You'll find my CV and some school projects, nearly everything i did from the beginning of my short career !

-Thanks for giving me some advice, ans visit <http://jmax.dev/> !
+Thanks for giving me some advice, and visit <http://jmax.dev/> !

 Regards, Jean-Maxime